GoogleCloudPlatform/community/tutorials/using-prometheus-jmx-monitor-java/index.md

 ---
-title: Using Prometheus and JMX to monitor Java applications on GKE
+title: Use Prometheus and JMX to monitor Java applications on Google Kubernetes Engine
-description: Learn how to monitor Java application running on GKE via Prometheus and Cloud Monitoring.
+description: Learn how to monitor Java applications running on GKE with Prometheus and Cloud Monitoring.
 author: xiangshen-dk
 tags: monitoring, stackdriver, prometheus, jmx, java
-date_published: 2020-11-11
+date_published: 2021-05-20
 ---

 Xiang Shen | Solutions Architect | Google